-So now let us consider four example applications of this idea of periodic disturbance to stabilize systems involving all five successional habitat types we have here at the Wildergarten: sand hill (forbs), grassland, scrub/chaparral, broadleaf forest, and conifer forest.
-Each of these systems requires periodic disturbance in order to stay in its particular configuration; else each fails without it in its own characteristic way, whether by senescence, succession, or catastrophe.
+October 2013 So now we'll consider some example applications of this idea of periodic disturbance to stabilize systems involving all five successional habitat types we have here at the Wildergarten: sand hill (forbs), grassland, scrub/chaparral, broadleaf forest, and conifer forest.
+Each of these systems requires periodic disturbance in order to stay in its particular configuration; else each fails without it, each in its own characteristic way, whether by senescence, succession, or catastrophe.
 When we started this project, we began with the easiest type of problem to see, namely, excessive fuel loads.
 Most people know intuitively that this broadleaf forest with dying chaparral and invading fir trees is too much fuel for anything to survive a fire (this is my neighborhood; I didn't have to go far to find it).
 Most people know what must be done; else they know what will happen (feed-forward isn't a hard idea; it's the propaganda that's the problem).
+This oak March 1990 This oak So did I, but there was only so much I could do at a time inducing a delay that had consequences.
+Primary succession to redwood began with the Spanish burn ban in 1793 (site history).
+This image from the repeat photos in Part I is that process in action.
+There were 24" firs just up the slope.
+The redwoods were only 8-10".
+Although I really liked the oak in the mid ground, my first priority was broom (the lighter green).
+So the conifers had to stay until I got that under control.
+It was costly.